-The Business Safety Team for Cheshire Fire and Rescue Service is supporting the National Fire Chiefs Council's (NFCC) 2019 Sprinkler week campaign.
-Running from Sunday 19 May to Friday 24 May, we will look at a variety of key topics in relation to Sprinkler safety in commercial premises looking at: how sprinklers work, their reliability and effectiveness, sprinkler regulations across the UK, latest research carried out on sprinklers and real life case studies from across the UK.
+The Business Safety Team for Cheshire Fire and Rescue Service have supported the National Fire Chiefs Council's (NFCC) 2019 Sprinkler week campaign.
+This year, the campaign ran from Sunday 19 May to Friday 24 May.
+We worked to look at a variety of key topics in relation to Sprinkler safety in commercial premises looking at: how sprinklers work, their reliability and effectiveness, sprinkler regulations across the UK, latest research carried out on sprinklers and real life case studies from across the UK.

 More information on Cheshire Fire and Rescue Service supporting the NFCC's Sprinkler Safety Week 2019

 Sprinklers are the equivalent to having a firefighter ready and waiting in every room of your home/business.

 We have launched a 12-month campaign to highlight the importance of sprinklers and suppression systems in both commercial and domestic properties.

 Sprinklers are instant firefighters, likened to having a firefighter in every room 24/7.
 They are safe, cost effective and offer protection to both life and property.

 Throughout the campaign, Sprinklers Save Lives, we aim to raise awareness of the benefits of sprinkler systems and to dispel the myths and misconceptions that sprinklers attract.

 There is a compelling case to be made for sprinklers to be fitted in any commercial premises.
 In commercial environments, businesses could get back to normal in a relatively short space of time after a fire.
 It is a well-known fact that many businesses that suffer from significant fires and fire damage never return to operation.
 Sprinklers can safeguard against that and significantly improve business continuity.